alihassan18/libonomy-documentation/docs/Guide/Installation/join-staking-network.md

 sidebar_position: 2
 ---
 # Join the staking network
-You can run the daemon service, synchronize with staking layer and interact with the hain through CLI
+You can run the daemon service, synchronize with staking layer and interact with the hain through CLI.
-> :warning: Complete documentation is in progress
+> :warning: This documentation is currently under revision.
+Rest of the sections with complete details will be available soon.

 :::info Assuming you have already installed cusp, you will be able to carry out the below process system wide.
-The chain that you are trying to connect to should be main-stake unless the development team allows the access to other networking channels of aphelion protocol.
+The chain that you are trying to connect to should be main-stake unless the development team. allows the access to other networking channels of aphelion protocol.
 On **main-stake** channel only staking related activities are allowed and you will not be able to interact with AI layer and  other hybrid channels of aphelion protocol.
-If you want to understand aphelion protocol, head over to our [Whitepaper](https://libonomy.com/assets/pdf/white-paper-libonomy-v2.0.pdf)
+If you want to understand aphelion protocol, head over to our [Whitepaper](https://libonomy.com/assets/pdf/white-paper-libonomy-v2.0.pdf) .
 :::
 ## Manual Setup